Miller's Guild » 10 Spiritual Meanings of Black Crows

 9. A Crow Following You

-A crow following you is thought to have a similar meaning to being stared at by a crow.
+A crow following you is thought to have a similar spiritual meaning to being stared at by a crow.
 In other words, the crow has recognised some special quality in you – particularly psychic abilities.

 In this case, though, the meaning is even more intense.
 You’re so interesting to the crow that they want to stay with you, even when you move away.